 Automate Reporting: Solid financial reporting is a cornerstone of any smart business strategy.
 Once your financial systems are integrated, put technology to work to eliminate manual financial reporting headaches.
-“As enterprises continue to become more digital, finance will become increasingly dependent on automation and analytics to deliver real-time, clear, actionable and forward-looking insights, say Thack Brown global head of line of Business Finance at SAP.
+“As enterprises continue to become more digital, finance will become increasingly dependent on automation and analytics to deliver real-time, clear, actionable and forward-looking insights,'' says Thack Brown, global head of line of Business Finance at SAP.

 3) Hire (and Train) the Right Talent

 Crowdsource Knowledge: Finance employees often store practices and procedures in their heads.
-As the business grows, this approach doesn’t really work.
+As the business grows, this approach becomes more and more inefficient.
 Create a cloud document, whether a Google Doc or an internal wiki, to collect and update tips and tricks — or to centralize the sharing policies and procedures.
 This will speed up the onboarding process of new hires, and ensure consistency in how they perform their jobs.

-Look for Skills Beyond Finance: Today’s CFO leaders still rely on employees with traditional hard skills (e.g. financial management) and soft skills (e.g. leadership and communication).
+Look for Skills Beyond Finance: Today’s CFO leaders still rely on employees with traditional hard skills (e.g., financial management) and soft skills (e.g. leadership and communication).
 But CFOs increasingly seek a new crop of hard skills, including data analysis and cyber security.
 In fact, in a recent study, Accenture Strategy estimates that 90% of a CFO’s time and effort will be spent on data by 2020.

 4) Become an Enterprise Strategist

 CFOs of growing businesses can easily get caught in the habit of doing things a certain way just because that’s what they’ve always done.
 But it’s hard to take a high-level look at financial operations when you’re stuck in the weeds.
-The average finance pro spends almost 50 percent of their time simply processing transactions, leaving little time to pursue the impactful, strategic ideas their bosses expect.
-More than 70% of finance leaders indicate that supporting broader business decision-making, beyond the finance and accounting department, is their top goal for 2017.
+The average finance pro spends almost 50% of their time simply processing transactions, leaving little time to pursue the impactful, strategic ideas their bosses expect.
+CFOs will now need to focus on how they can help drive their organization’s own transformation to a more digitally oriented world.

-Think Beyond the Back Office: Commit to obliterating silo and implement fast, nimble processes that foster collaboration and data integration.
+Think Beyond the Back Office: Commit to doing away with silos and implement fast, nimble processes that foster collaboration and data integration.
 “The real way it was in finance, we spent all our time looking backward,” says Oracle CEO Safra Catz.
 “Now it’s all about looking to the future”.

 Build Your Personal Brand: To have the biggest impact, CEOs need to increase their visibility throughout the organization.
 “As CFOs of large companies play broader and more visible roles, they are inevitably redefining their personal brand with their CEOs, their executive peers and their finance staff,” says Sanford Cockrell III, national managing partner, CFO Program, Deloitte LLP.